 The Office of the VP & CFO provides oversight and monitors all derivative transactions and, at least annually, reports to the Executive Vice President & Chief Operating Officer and the BOV on the University’s outstanding derivatives.

-IV.
 Derivative Use Guidelines

 The University may use derivatives to achieve the lowest possible cost of debt funding, manage its exposure to interest rate volatility, and/or match the timing and nature of cash flows associated with its assets and liabilities.
 The University may accomplish this by hedging the interest rate volatility of projected debt issuances or by using derivatives to adjust its exposure to floating interest rates.